uob-positron-imaging-centre/up4/docs/source/tutorials/scalar_fields.rst

 `up4.Grid` also contains the weights of each cell.
 Meaning that it stores the number of particles that crossed the cell.
 These weights are accessible using the  `up4.Grid.weights_to_numpy` method.

-`up4.Grid` implements a crude plotting function that allows fast but nonflexible visualisation.
+`up4.Grid` also implements a crude plotting function that allows fast but nonflexible visualisation, for instance to quickly assess if the cell size is adequate.
 This plotting function generates a depth-averaged 2D `Plotly <https://plotly.com/>`_ figure of the field and is not editable.
+The methods of `up4.Plotter2D` return fully customisable figures, for presenting results calculated by ``up4``.

-Simply provide the axis along which the depth averaging should take place to the function:
+Simply provide the axis along which the depth averaging should take place to the plotting method:

 .. code-block:: python

     field.plot(0) # plot x-axis

-To accurately visualize 2D fields there are two possibilities: Slices and depth averaged representations.

-Slices are simple 2D representations of the 3D field at a given position along a given axis:
+To accurately visualize 2D fields there are two possibilities: slices and depth-averaged representations.
+Slices are simply the plane perpendicular to an axis, at a given location along it.

 .. code-block:: python

     slice_x_axis = field.slice(0, 20) # slice the 3D array at the 20st cell index along x-axis

 alternatively, one can slice the field at a given position:
+.. // TODO give a bit more detail on how it decides which cells are returned

 .. code-block:: python

     slice_x_axis = field.slice_pos(0, 101.5) # slice the 3D array at x = 101.5 mm

-Depth-averaging is achieved by calculating the accurate mean along each axis.
+Depth-averaging is achieved by calculating the weighted mean along each axis.
-The `up4.Grid.collapse` function uses its internal weights for each cell to accurately determine the mean without loss of information.
+The `up4.Grid.collapse` function uses its internal weights for each cell to fairly weight the contributions of each cell to the average; cells where few particles cross will have less of a contribution to the mean quantity than those will numerous particles.

 .. code-block:: python